sinbad/StevesUEHelpers/doc/RichTextInputDecorator.md

 It's generally best just to set the height and not the width as well, since setting both can cause the image to be distorted if it's not the same aspect ratio.

+### Device Preference

+For the `action` and `axis` types, which device to prefer to show the image for can be specified with the `prefer="x"` attribute.
+The default is `prefer="auto"`, which means:

+1. Gamepad, if the last used device was gamepad
+2. If an Action (button/key), prefer Keyboard over Mouse buttons
+3. If an Axis, prefer Mouse over Keyboard

+Alternatives are:

+* `prefer="gkm"`: prefer Gamepad, then Keyboard, then Mouse
+* `prefer="gmk"`: prefer Gamepad, then Mouse, then Keyboard
+* `prefer="gmkbutton"`: prefer Gamepad, then whichever of Mouse ot Keyboard last had a button pressed

 ## See Also

  * [Input Image](InputImage.md)